Data Querying From ReductStore Database

 AUTH_HEADER="Authorization: Bearer my-token"

-# Query 10 photos from "imdb" entry which taken in 2006 but don't contain "Rowan Atkinson"
+# // Query 10 photos from "imdb" entry which taken after 2006 with the face score less than 4

 ID=`curl -H "${AUTH_HEADER}" \